If you can pull yourself away from the paradise beaches of this stunning island, you will find plenty to do - here's why you should go to Mauritius...

-Families are as welcome as loved-up couples and many hotels offer excellent facilities for the little ones.
+Families are as welcome as loved-up couples and many Mauritius hotels offer excellent facilities for the little ones.

 Make a beeline for Mauritius.
 TravelSupermarket can help to find a great value holiday to the Indian Ocean island paradise.
 Use our search tool today to start planning your holiday in Mauritius.

 Find out the best time to visit this little slice of paradise to ensure you get the best of the weather and avoid hurricanes...

 The weather varies little throughout the year in Mauritius.
 Daily temperatures hover at around 28C throughout the dry hot months of May until November, while December until April sees humidity rise and the risk of hurricanes increase.